Corsica

 k67bBargain not to become angryPerson of a low social position (a man) makes an agreement with a person of high social position (an ogre) that the master must never become angry with the servant.
 The servant abuses the master until the latter erupts in anger and has to be severely punished or to pay a great fee

-k67cSkin ribbon ripped off from the backPerson agrees that under certain conditions another may rip off some skin from his back or cut off his ears, nose, etc.
+k67cSkin ribbon ripped off from the backPerson agrees that under certain conditions another may rip off a piece of skin from his back or inflict some other body injury

 k67eThe woman as cuckoo in the treeThe bargain between two persons is to end when a bird whose call is related to particular time of a temporal cycle will be heard.
 In order to hasten the contract’s end, another person imitates the bird.
 The first one recognizes the trick